sybrew/the-seo-framework/readme.txt

 			* When you re-save a pre-escaped HTML input in the title or meta-fields, they will no longer be reparsed.
 				* Before: `&amp;mdash;` -> `&amp;mdash;` -> `&mdash;` -> `—`
 				* Now: `&amp;mdash;` -> `&amp;mdash;` -> `&amp;mdash;` -> to infinity and beyond.
+			* The dash `-` separator selection has been removed, because it was converted to `&ndash;` via WordPress' texturization.
+				* All sites using this separator will be upgraded to use the `ndash` option now.
+				* We couldn't leave this separator in as it was obstructing a security feature.
+To secure the title's output, without losing any information you put it, we relied on WordPress texturization options.
+					* We could extrude that from WordPress' texturization, but that'd cause discrepancy, and, as such, it wouldn't be sustainable.
 	* **Nitpicking:**
 		* The sitemap's XSL stylesheet no longer uses the latest post ID to determine the title generation; instead, it always adds your blogname to the right.
 		* The sitemap now can't exceed the imposed 50,000 limit; unless you use custom filters to extend the sitemap beyond that.